newchuyalong/libgdx-learning/Bullet-Wrapper:-Debugging.md

 ![Build gdxBullet](http://i.imgur.com/jdxPRUJ.png)

 ### Loading the correct DLL ###
 Usually to load the natives to run bullet it is necessary to call `Bullet.init()`, which will do exactly that.
 Since we do not want to load the default natives without debug information included, we have to manually load our newly created `gdxBullet.dll` ourselves.
 You can use the following code snipped to do so.
 Just replace the `customDesktopLib` string with the actual path.
-The static block will make sure that it is loaded exactly once, when the class it is in is loaded.
+Then call the `initBullet()` method where you'd normally call the `Bullet.init()` method (e.g. in the `create` method).

 	// Set this to the path of the lib to use it on desktop instead of the default lib. private final static String customDesktopLib = "C:\\......\\libgdx\\extensions\\gdx-bullet\\jni\\vs\\gdxBullet\\x64\\Debug\\gdxBullet.dll";
 	private final static boolean debugBullet = true;

-	static {
+	static void initBullet() {
 		// Need to initialize bullet before using it. if (Gdx.app.getType() == ApplicationType.Desktop && debugBullet) {
 			System.load(customDesktopLib);